Julien-G-Man/lamla.ai/README.md

 ├── slides_analyzer/        # Main app: views, models, templates, static
-├── templates/              # Global templates (auth, base) ├── static/                 # (Optional) Global static files ├── db.sqlite3              # SQLite database (default)
+├── templates/              # Global templates (auth, base) ├── static/                 # (Optional) Global static files ├── media/                  # User-uploaded files (profile pictures, etc.)
+├── db.sqlite3              # SQLite database (default)
 ├── requirements.txt        # Python dependencies
 ├── README.md               # This file
 └── ...
 ```

+---

+## 👤 Profile Management
+- **Edit your name, email, and bio** from the profile page.
+- **Upload a profile picture** (JPG, PNG, or GIF, up to 5MB).
+Click the camera icon on your profile image, select a file, and save changes.
+The image will instantly preview and persist across sessions.
+- **Unified look:** The profile card now matches the dashboard's main card (black background, white text).
+- **Bio field:** Share a bit about yourself for a more personalized experience.

 ---